Pecan Sandies Cookie Recipe (Mexican Wedding Cookies)

 Storage Tips

-To freeze the baked cookies, roll the cookies in the powdered sugar for the first rolling, cool the cookies completely, and then freeze them on the baking sheet.
-When the cookies have frozen solid, about 30 minutes.
-Store the cookies in an airtight, freezer-safe container for up to 3 months.
-When ready to serve, allow the cookies to reach room temperature and then roll them or dust them with an additional coating of confectioner’s sugar.
+To freeze baked cookies.
+Roll the cookies in the powdered sugar for the first roll, cool them completely, and then freeze them on the baking sheet.
+When the cookies have frozen solid for about 30 minutes, store them in an airtight, freezer-safe container for up to 3 months.

-To freeze the cookie dough, roll the cookies to form the cookie dough balls and then place them onto a parchment-lined baking sheet.
+To freeze the cookie dough.
+Roll the cookies to form the dough balls, then place them onto a parchment-lined baking sheet.
 Freeze completely on the baking sheet.
-Once the cookies have frozen solid, about 30 minutes, transfer the cookies to an airtight, freezer-safe container to freeze for up to 3 months.
-When ready to serve, allow the cookies to thaw in the refrigerator and then bake as instructed.
+Once the cookies have frozen solid (about 30 minutes), transfer them to an airtight, freezer-safe container to freeze for up to 3 months.

 Snowball Cookie being rolled in bowl of powdered sugar